skellertor/react-starter/README.md

 1. Clone the repo directly.
     * Change package.json to reflect new project you are working on.
     * Change git from pointing to this directory to point at your new project repo.
-2. Use [clip-boilerplate](https://www.npmjs.com/package/@clipmx/create.boilerplate) generator to create a new react project that uses a new package.json and is not linked to this git repo. `clip-react` can be found [here](https://www.npmjs.com/package/@clipmx/create.boilerplate).
+2. Use [generate-react-boilerplate](https://github.com/skellertor/generate-react-boilerplate) generator to create a new react project that uses a new package.json and is not linked to this git repo. `generate-react-boilerplate` can be found [here](https://github.com/skellertor/generate-react-boilerplate).
 Just follow the directions in the `README.md`.

 # :1234: Steps to get up an running

-1. If you cloned this repo from the generator tool [clip-boilerplate](https://www.npmjs.com/package/@clipmx/create.boilerplate) you already have all the dependencies installed.
+1. If you cloned this repo from the generator tool [generate-react-boilerplate](https://github.com/skellertor/generate-react-boilerplate) you already have all the dependencies installed.
 If you cloned this repo directly you will have do an `npm install` in the root of your project.

 2. After the dependencies are installed you can run one of twelve different scripts that run tests, lint, create a build,